"There are a number of steps we recommend to address, treat, and prevent brain fog."

 Brain fog is not just an age-related condition — it can and does affect anyone of any age, regardless of your health.
 In fact, the number of people aged 18-39 reporting brain fog symptoms has dramatically increased, with nearly 20% of the population now reporting that they experience brain fog on a regular basis.

 There are a lot of beliefs about why brain fog occurs, and specifically why it is occurring at younger and younger ages.
 But like so many health issues, there are a few common lifestyle choices that contribute to this condition — diet, exercise, stress, and quality of sleep.
-We’ll dive into each of these.
+We’ll dive into each of these, so keep reading.

 Symptoms of Brain Fog